mandatoryprogrammer/xsshunter/README.md

 * Blind XSS in GoDaddy's support panel: https://thehackerblog.com/poisoning-the-well-compromising-godaddy-customer-support-with-blind-xss/

 # Want to Contribute?
-All code was created by me and (for that reason) is likely *not* best pracice and *definitely* in need of optimization/cleanup.
+All code was created by me and (for that reason) is likely *not* best practice and *definitely* in need of optimization/cleanup.
 Any pull requests are appreciated!